ubco-mds-2020-labs/w2020-data599-capstone-projects-ubc-udl/code/create-test-env/README.md

 # Test Environment Creation Steps

+`Requirements.txt` provides the list of Python packages required to use the test environment.
 ## Step 1

 Copy `docker-compose.yml` located in this directory to a local directory.
 Then run the command `docker-compose up` from this local directory.
 It is recommended to increase the ram available to docker from the default of 2gb to 5gb.